Michael E. Zimmerman

-Michael E. Zimmerman is an American philosopher, integral theorist, author, and academic.
+Michael E. Zimmerman is an American philosopher, author, and academic with interests in integral theory.
 He is a Professor Emeritus of Philosophy for Tulane University and University of Colorado at Boulder (CU Boulder).

 Zimmerman's research revolves around environmental philosophy, philosophy of technology, and integral theory with books and articles focusing on anthropogenic environmental issues and Martin Heidegger's philosophy.
 While critiquing the command-and-control approach to nature associated with modernity, he highlighted the dangers posed by anti-modernist attitudes found in certain environmentalist perspectives.
 His anthology Environmental Philosophy: From Animal Rights to Radical Ecology was the first to include essays on deep ecology and he helped develop an integrative model for anthropogenic environmental problems presented in Integral Ecology: Uniting Multiple Perspectives on the Natural World.
 He also authored Eclipse of the Self: The Development of Heidegger's Concept of Authenticity, Heidegger's Confrontation with Modernity, Technology, Politics, and Art and Contesting Earth's Future: Radical Ecology and Postmodernity.